Revealing CNN Architectures via Side-Channel Analysis in Dataflow-based Inference Accelerators: Abstract

 \section{Abstract}

-Convolution Neural Networks (CNNs) are widely used in various domains.
+Convolutional Neural Networks (CNNs) are widely used in various domains, including image recognition, medical diagnosis and autonomous driving.
 Recent advances in dataflow-based CNN accelerators have enabled CNN inference in resource-constrained edge devices.
 These dataflow accelerators utilize inherent data reuse of convolution layers to process CNN models efficiently.
 Concealing the architecture of CNN models is critical for privacy and security.
 This paper evaluates memory-based side-channel information to recover CNN architectures from dataflow-based CNN inference accelerators.
 The proposed attack exploits spatial and temporal data reuse of the dataflow mapping on CNN accelerators and architectural hints to recover the structure of CNN models.
-Experimental results demonstrate that our proposed side-channel attack can recover the structures of popular CNN models, namely Lenet, Alexnet, and VGGnet16.
+Experimental results demonstrate that our proposed side-channel attack can recover the structures of popular CNN models, namely Lenet, Alexnet, VGGnet16, and YOLOv2.